 Tata Motors dropped a bomb a few days ago when they announced that they will be resurrecting the 'Safari' nameplate in India.
-While the official unveil of the 2021 Tata Safari was slated for January 26, 2021, the company has now released a few images of the final, production-spec 7-seat SUV.
-Tata Motors have rolled the first production model off the assembly line at the company's manufacturing facility in Pune, Maharashtra.
+While the official unveil of the 2021 Tata Safari was slated for January 26, 2021, the company has now released the new Safari 2021 images of the final, production-spec 7-seat SUV.
+Tata Motors has rolled the first production model off the assembly line at the company's manufacturing facility in Pune, Maharashtra.
 Bookings for the 2021 Tata Safari are set to commence later this month, and the launch is expected to take place in February.

-The rear end of the Safari is completely unique with a full rear-quarter glass, a stepped roof and a more upright rear section.
-The tail-gate is completely new and the tail lights are slightly different as well.
+The rear end of the Safari is completely unique with a full rear-quarter glass, a stepped roof, and a more upright rear section.
+The tail-gate is completely new and the taillights are slightly different as well.
 The Safari also gets new roof rails with silver inserts bearing the Safari inscription.
-The Safari always had to be a genuine 7-seater and Tata say that the upcoming SUV will not have an apologetic third row of seats.
+The Safari always had to be a genuine 7-seater and Tata says that the upcoming SUV will not have an apologetic third row of seats.
 There are several elements in the design that nod to the original.
-The high bonnet, a strong face, the stepped roof, the rear three-quarter glass and stadium seating - all hark back to the original Safari.
+The high bonnet, a strong face, the stepped roof, the rear three-quarter glass, and stadium seating - all hark back to the original Safari.

-Tata have also added 63mm to the Harrier’s length and 80mm to the height to make way for a decent third row.
+Tata has also added 63mm to the Harrier’s length and 80mm to the height to make way for a decent third row.
 Just like the Harrier, the Safari too will be based on the Land Rover-derived Omega architecture.
-Tata Motors have said that the Land Rover Discovery-derived D8 platform can be adapted to incorporate a four-wheel-drive system.
-Tata have said that based on customer feedback and research, they could actually explore the possibility of a 4x4 Safari sometime in the future.
-On the inside, the Safari have an Oyster White interior theme, and an ash wood insert for the dashboard.
+Tata Motors has said that the Land Rover Discovery-derived D8 platform can be adapted to incorporate a four-wheel-drive system.
+Tata has said that based on customer feedback and research, they could actually explore the possibility of a 4x4 Safari sometime in the future.
+On the inside, the Safari has an Oyster White interior theme, and an ash wood insert for the dashboard.